 8. Establish proper boundaries while keeping a very open door policy.

 Make yourself very accessible and make time to listen to everyone, but watch out for those who come in to gossip to you.
 Start taking note of the ones who may want to take on the role of sycophants.
-Hear less from them eventually without sounding harsh, but listen attentively to the ones who bring in meaningful contributions and make these ones part of your inner circle (not necessarily your favorites!).
+Hear less from them eventually without sounding harsh, but listen attentively to the ones who bring in meaningful contributions and make these ones part of your inner circle (not necessarily your favourites!).

 9. Surround yourself deliberately with positive-minded staff, who believe the work can be done and demonstrate it in their actions and body language.
 However, try to get a balance of opinions from those who might seem to agree with your decisions most times.
 In their criticisom, they usually have something to contribute to the growth of the team.